113ll3/Ibmclouddocscli/idt/commands.md

 ## code
 {: #code}

-Use the `code` command to download a previously created application with application template code and configuration files for the {{site.data.keyword.cloud_notm}}.
-You can use this command when you need to extract a second copy of an application.
+Use the `code` command to download a previously created app with app template code and configuration files for the {{site.data.keyword.cloud_notm}}.
+You can use this command when you need to extract a second copy of an app.

-Run the following command to download the code from a specified application.
+Run the following command to download the code from a specified app.
 ```
-ibmcloud dev code <applicationName>
+ibmcloud dev code <appName>
 ```
 {: codeblock}

 ## console
 {: #console}

-Use the `console` command to open a web browser to your application's web console on {{site.data.keyword.cloud_notm}}.
-You can run the `ibmcloud dev console` command from inside your application's folder.
-The CLI attempts to find a matching application on the {{site.data.keyword.cloud_notm}} that has the same application ID as the current directory.
-If the system isn't able to find a matching name, it opens the **Web and Mobile** dashboard on {{site.data.keyword.cloud_notm}} instead of the specific application.
+Use the `console` command to open a web browser to your app's web console on {{site.data.keyword.cloud_notm}}.
+You can run the `ibmcloud dev console` command from inside your app's folder.
+The CLI attempts to find a matching app on the {{site.data.keyword.cloud_notm}} that has the same app ID as the current directory.
+If the system isn't able to find a matching name, it opens the **Web and Mobile** dashboard on {{site.data.keyword.cloud_notm}} instead of the specific app.

-You can provide an application name and the CLI skips matching based on the folder or application name.
-In this case, the CLI opens the named application's console in a web browser.
+You can provide an app name and the CLI skips matching based on the folder or app name.
+In this case, the CLI opens the named app's console in a web browser.

-Run the following command to open a web browser to your application's web console.
+Run the following command to open a web browser to your app's web console.
 ```
-ibmcloud dev console [applicationName]
+ibmcloud dev console [appName]
 ```
 {: codeblock}

 ## create
 {: #create}

-Create an application that prompts for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+Create an app that prompts for all information, including resource type, language, starter kit, and DevOps Toolchain options.
 Including IBM Cloud Foundry or Cloud Foundry Enterprise Environment, and Kubernetes.
-The application is created in the current directory.
+The app is created in the current directory.

-To create an application in the current directory and to associate services with it, run the following command:
+To create an app in the current directory and to associate services with it, run the following command:
 ```
 ibmcloud dev create
 ```